 Medication Pregnancy Breast Feeding

 Nirmatrelvir-ritonavir Can be offered to patients based on No human data.
 Animal data

 risk-benefit assessment.
 Case series suggests safety with lactation.

-suggest safety of this treatment in

-pregnant women.
+pregnant women 23

 Molnupiravir Not recommended.
 Not recommended

 Remdesivir Case series based on pregnant women No clinical data available.

 receiving remdesivir via compassionate

 use suggest safety during pregnancy.
+24

 Baricitinib No clinical data in COVID-19 No clinical data available.

 Tocilizumab Limited case reports and case series No clinical data available.

 suggest it is safe when given to

 pregnant women.

 Clinical trials and post marketing data

 for rheumatoid arthritis and juvenile

 idiopathic arthritis suggest an increased

 risk of preterm labor; however, this was

 associated with long term use.
 No

 significant risk for fetal malformation

 was noted.